About this Course

 How does spending time reflecting on children impact our daily practice as early childhood educators?
 Our values, beliefs, and actions when working along side young children, all start with our image of the child.
 How we see children is the foundation of our work with children.
 Our image of the child both conscious and unconscious, guides not only how we engage with children, but also how we design environments and experiences.

-Essential Questions are the basis for the inquiry for our work together.
-For this class, we can use questions to guide our thinking.
+Essential Questions are the basis for the inquiry and our work together.

 - Who is the child?